hendrixjoseph/hendrixjoseph.github.io/_posts/2020-07-07-june-2020-book-reading-list.md

 ![Star Trek: The Eugenics Wars: The Rise and Fall of Khan Noonien Singh: Volume 2](/images/books/star-trek-the-eugenics-war-volume-two.jpg)
 *[Star Trek: The Eugenics Wars: The Rise and Fall of Khan Noonien Singh: Volume Two](https://www.abebooks.com/products/isbn/9780743406444)*

-It was good to get back to physical books this month and last month.
+It was good to get back to physical books these past two months.
 This month's book was enjoyable, as well.
 There were quite a few "Easter Egg" characters in the book (although some were main characters).
 Basically, almost every character that existed on Earth during the 20th Century in Star Trek was in the book.

 These characters included: